University Catalogs

 Course Substitutions

-In four of the Master of Science programs, specific established substitutions may be made for courses based upon a student’s prior academic history on those topics.
+In two of the Master of Science programs, specific established substitutions may be made for courses based upon a student’s prior academic history on those topics.
 The degree programs are:

-- Master of Science in Finance (and Analytics Track)
+• Master of Science in Finance (all majors)

 Graduate Internships